Hydr0li/CS665Assign2/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+  For each class, there are lots of flexibilities because what I did is only the skeleton and each class has enough room for the changes.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+  For each class, there are lots of comments so that the people in the futere to mainten can easily read and understand each method.

 - Describe how you have avoided duplicated code and why it is important.

   I do checked lots of information on different websites such as stack overflow but I only used as a reference and I have my own thought on it.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+  I used observer pattern for this assignment.
+Because the Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 # Maven Commands